 1 Where do I get the topos (bouldering/climbing guidebook) for Alcañiz?

-Mikael has been working a lot with the local climbers and also with some visitors to develop new lines, areas and topos.
+Mikael has been working (non-profit and volunteer) a lot with the local climbers and also with some visitors to develop new lines, areas and topos.
 Nowadays all the Alcañiz topo guides and bouldering information are found on 27 Crags.

 27 Crags .Premium works so that with paying the Premium fee and using Alcañiz-topos the local climbing-community will get compensation of the work they are doing with the topos and all the development.
 With the Premium you don’t get only the Alcañiz topo but all the Premium topos like Fontainebleau, Albarracín, Rocklands etc.

-In case someone is wondering, I don’t get any money for writing this, but I believe this system is nowadays the best way to make topos and guarantee the future of the bouldering in places like Alcañiz.
+In case someone is wondering, I don’t get any money for writing this (nor does Mikael), but I believe this system is nowadays the best way to make topos and guarantee the future of the bouldering in places like Alcañiz.
 Because all the guides are as up-to-date as possible and access information can easily be changed.
 Also in an area like Alcañiz which is developed every day it’s way better than a printed guide.

 2. Is there any access issues in Alcañiz?